morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 ```
 kmod-mt7921u
-kmod-mt7921e (this is only necessary to load the firmware and should be corrected (and unnecessary) in future OpenWRT releases.)
+kmod-mt7921e (this is only necessary to load the firmware and should be unnecessary in future OpenWRT releases.)
 ```

 Note about OpenWRT 22.03: Luci is only able to support WiFi 6 (AX).
 WiFi 6e requires manual configuration.